Amazing Grace Parent Guide

 Bringing a balanced perspective to the screen, the script explores not only the horrors of the slave trade but also the political and business reasons that made it so hard to eradicate.
 For many of those who supported William and his group, it was career suicide.

 Along with infrequent profanities and several racial slurs, the film depicts some disturbing descriptions of slave mistreatment both onboard the ships and on the auction blocks.
 Yet for teens and adults, the movie offers powerful insights into the single-mindedness of one man bent on raising the social consciousness of a country.
 (William also became an advocate for improved working conditions for the poor, called for public education opportunities and spoke out against animal cruelty.)
 In turn, audiences will likely find themselves applauding the tireless efforts of this man and his growing group of abolitionists who ignited an amazing change.Starring Ioan Gruffudd, Albert Finney.
 Running time: 117 minutes.
 Theatrical release February 22, 2007.
 Updated March 17, 2009

 Rating & Content Info

-Amazing Grace is rated PG thematic material involving slavery, and some mild language
+Why is Amazing Grace rated PG?
+Amazing Grace is rated PG by the MPAA thematic material involving slavery, and some mild language

 With only a PG rating, this film contains fewer content concerns than many others dealing with this difficult topic.
 Still, there are disturbing and graphic discussions of the slave trade and conditions on the slave ships.
 Some brief portrayals of slave abuse are also seen along with the cruel beating of an animal.
 To deal with his declining health, a patient is prescribed the medicinal use of opiates.
 Social drinking is shown on frequent occasions and in another instance, a man appears to be drunk.
 The script uses infrequent mild profanities and occasional racial slurs.